epogrebnyak/haskell-intro/README.md

 we wanted to learn just some functional concepts, but Haskell provided very immersive and engaging.

-Will be glad to hear if it is useful for your learning!

 ### Core files

 - Yuras original [topic list](topics.md), a great plan to learn